-ELC110 Solid States I 4 quarter credits 40 clock hours
+ELC110 Solid States I

-Prerequisites: MAT100, ELC200

-This course is an introduction to semiconductor properties and devices.
+Prerequisites: MAT100, ELC200 Delivery Method: Residential This course is an introduction to semiconductor properties and devices.
 Topics such as diodes and their applications, transistors, JFETs, MOSFETs, and operational amplifiers are discussed.
 The use of diodes and transistors in rectifying, switching, and amplifying are discussed in a lab setting.
 Students should anticipate 20 or more hours of outside preparation for this class.

-ELC120 Digital Electronics I 3.5 quarter credits 40 clock hours
+ELC120 Digital Electronics I